Introduction to Managing Groups and Teams

 "I am taking away things I can actually put in practice.
 A lot is fitted in the day, which is great, as it is an effective use of time!"

-This intensive 1 day course is a core element of the Imperial Leadership and Management Development Programme specifically designed to meet the needs of College leaders and managers with responsibility for small to medium size groups/teams.
+This intensive 1-day course is Core 1 element of the Imperial Leadership and Management Development Programme specifically designed to meet the needs of College leaders and managers with responsibility for small to medium size groups/teams.

-Staff will be expected to have attended "Introduction to Management at Imperial" before booking on this course, at least two months prior to the Introduction to Managing Groups and Teams course.
+Staff will be expected to have attended "Introduction to Leadership and Management at Imperial (ILMDP prerequisite)" before booking on this course, at least two months prior to the Introduction to Managing Groups and Teams course.

 This course builds upon the skills and tools for getting results through individuals and draws upon practical research into leading successful groups and teams.
-It provides managers and leaders across academic and professional roles with models, tools and skills to build and manage an effective group/team.
+It provides leaders/managers across academic and professional roles with models, tools, and skills to build and manage an effective group/team and work remotely.

 Who should attend